 These heights and the resulting potential building massing were determined through an extensive planning process, and will replace the substitute provisions for this area contained within the South Boston MHP.
 In general, the resulting massing is intended to provide for building heights that are appropriate to the character of the dense urban district that defines this area of the harbor.
 At the same time, the location and distribution of building heights on the MHP Amendment planning area is consistent with the goals, set forth by the 100 Acres Master Plan, of providing a ground level environment highly conducive to waterfront access, open space and public activation.
-Rather than providing for a stepped massing that could result in very tall structures adjacent to the existing and historic neighborhood context of buildings at the edges of the planning area, this massing approach provides for relatively taller building heights towards the center of the planning area (180 feet), with lower heights towards the edges, in increments of 80 feet, 100 feet and 150 feet.
+Rather than providing for a stepped massing that could result in very tall structures adjacent to the existing and historic neighborhood context of buildings at the edges of the planning area (180 feet), with lower heights towards the edges, in increments of 80 feet, 100 feet and 150 feet.